hungrymedia/hm-audio-sync/README.md

 ## Instructions

-* Download the plugin in to your wp-content/plugins directory
+* Download the plugin and unzip to your wp-content/plugins directory
 * Activate plugin via Wordpress admin
 * Include the following elements on your page or post